-Each year in June/July, student progress will be evaluated, and students will receive a Progress Letter from the Graduate Studies Committee Chair.
+Each summer, student progress will be evaluated, and students will receive a Progress Letter from the Graduate Studies Committee Chair.
 If the student has not completed a requirement, this will be noted in the letter, along with a suggested timeline for completion.